awproksel/leadership-readme/readme.md

 #### ISMs!

-Quicken Loans has a fantastic culture and codified some of that culture in the [ISMs](https://www.myrocketcareer.com/About-Us/Our-Philosophies).
+Rocket Mortgage (previous Quicken Loans) has a fantastic culture and codified some of that culture in the [ISMs](https://www.myrocketcareer.com/About-Us/Our-Philosophies).
 These ideals get to the guts of what it means to be a team member.
 Read them, use them, live them.